irworkshop/accountability_datacleaning/R_campfin/oh/contribs/docs/oh_contribs_diary.md

 > Transfer Page.
 This page was developed to allow users to obtain large
 > sets of data faster than the normal query process.
 At this page you
 > can download files of pre-queried data, such as all candidate
-> contributions for a particular year or a list of all active political
+> Contributions for a particular year or a list of all active political
 > action committees registered with the Secretary of State.
 In addition,
 > campaign finance data filed prior to 2000 is available only on this
 > site.
 These files contain all relevant and frequently requested